deephyper/deephyper/docs/examples/plot_notify_failures_hyperparameter_search.rst

 .. _sphx_glr_examples_plot_notify_failures_hyperparameter_search.py:

 Notify Failures in Hyperparameter optimization
 ==============================================

 **Author(s)**: Romain Egele.

 This example demonstrates how to handle failure of objectives in hyperparameter search.
 In many cases such as software auto-tuning (where we minimize the run-time of a software application) some configurations can create run-time errors and therefore no scalar objective is returned.
 A default choice could be to return in this case the worst case objective if known and it can be done inside the ``run``-function.
 Other possibilites are to ignore these configurations or to replace them with the running mean/min objective.
 To illustrate such a use-case we define an artificial ``run``-function which will fail when one of its input parameters is greater than 0.5.
 To define a failure, it is possible to return a "string" value with ``"F"`` as prefix such as:

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-19
+GENERATED FROM PYTHON SOURCE LINES 20-37

 .. code-block:: Python

+    import matplotlib.pyplot as plt
+    import numpy as np

+    from deephyper.hpo import HpProblem
+    from deephyper.hpo import CBO
+    from deephyper.evaluator import Evaluator
+    from deephyper.evaluator.callback import TqdmCallback

     def run(config: dict) -> float: